DiyaSrivastava295/ml-learning/README.md

 # ml-learning
-This reposiroy documents my journey of learning Machine Learning from scratch.
+This repository documents my journey of learning Machine Learning from scratch.

 ## Background
 I am a Mechanical Engineering student at BITS starting ML in my third year.